-It can cover you if a client, supplier, or member of the public makes a compensation claim because they’ve suffered personal injury or property damage because of your business.
+It can cover you if a client, supplier, or member of the public makes a compensation claim after suffering personal injury or property damage because of your business.

 If you provide advice or a professional service to clients, you may want to consider taking out professional indemnity insurance.
-It can cover you if a client makes a compensation claim because they’ve suffered a financial or professional loss because of your business.
+It can cover you if a client makes a compensation claim after suffering a financial or professional loss because of your business.

 Professional indemnity insurance is also worth considering if you handle data or intellectual property belonging to others.